-In many healthy adults, very small amounts of aspiration occur frequently, but the normal defense mechanisms (cough, lung cilia) eliminate the material without harmful effects.
+In many healthy adults, tiny amounts of aspiration occur frequently, but the standard defense mechanisms (cough, lung cilia) eliminate the material without harmful effects.

-Aspiration is a common event even in healthy individuals and usually resolves without detectable sequelae.
+Aspiration is a joint event even in healthy individuals and usually resolves without detectable sequelae.

 Markers placed in the stomach can often be detected in the lungs of healthy people using scintigraphic methods.

 Chemical pneumonitis: chemical irritation of the lungs, which may progress to acute respiratory distress syndrome and bacterial infection.

 Acute aspiration of gastric contents into the lungs can produce severe and sometimes fatal diseases.
 This has been called Mendelson syndrome and can be particularly complicated during pregnancy in women.

 Obstruction: large volumes of aspirated material can obstruct the respiratory tract.

 Bacterial infection: infection of the lower respiratory tract can lead to empyema, lung abscess, acute respiratory failure, and acute lung injury.

 Pneumonia due to persistent aspiration is often due to anaerobic bacteria and may progress to pulmonary abscesses or even bronchiectasis.

 The usual site for aspiration pneumonia is the apical and posterior segment of the lower lobe of the right lung.
 If the patient is supine, the aspirated material can also enter the rear part of the upper lobes.